SpaceX launches giant Starship rocket, but aborts attempt to catch booster with mechanical arms

 SpaceX on Tuesday launched another Starship rocket, but passed up catching the booster with giant mechanical arms.

 SpaceX kept the same flight path as last time, but changed some steps along the way as well as the time of day.
-Starship blasted off in late afternoon instead of early morning to ensure daylight halfway around the world for observing the spacecraft’s descent.
+Starship blasted off in late afternoon instead of early morning to ensure daylight to see the spacecraft’s descent.

-Among the new objectives: igniting one of the spacecraft’s engines in space, which would be necessary when returning from orbit.
+Among the new objectives that were achieved: igniting one of the spacecraft’s engines in space, which would be necessary when returning from orbit.
 There were also thermal protection experiments aboard the spacecraft, with some areas stripped of heat tiles to see whether catch mechanisms might work there on future flights.
+And the spacecraft descended nose-first during the last part of entry, before flipping and splashing down upright into the Indian Ocean.
 Even more upgrades are planned for the next test flight.

 SpaceX wants to eventually return and reuse the entire 400-foot (121-meter) Starship.
 Full-scale recycling would drive down the cost of hauling cargo and people to the moon and Mars, while speeding things up.
 The recycling of SpaceX’s Falcon rockets flying out of Florida and California has already saved the company time and money.